Suri98/jekyll-minimal-theme/_posts/2014-05-05-sportdb-update-v192.md

 What's news? sportdb command line updates:

-The match schedule reader now will add goals and those goals will be determined by you. (plus auto-add missing players).
+The match schedule reader now will add goals and those goals will be determined by you.
+This is a test to show how to push and pull from github. (plus auto-add missing players).
 All still a little rough but working without any (extra) configuration.
 Example:

 ~~~